Nodeless superconducting gap induced by odd parity pair density wave in underdoped cuprates: Introduction

-Our theory stems from the fact that the antiferromagnetic (AFM) phase of the parent compound persists up to the underdoped region and couples to superconductivity.\cite{NMRBi11,NMRBi12,NMRTlHg12,NMRYBCO12,NeutronYBCO10,NeutronYBCO11} The evidence of the coexistence of AFM and SC in the underdoped region is well documented in numerous NMR,\cite{NMRBi11,NMRBi12,NMRTlHg12,NMRYBCO12} neutron scattering\cite{NeutronYBCO10,NeutronYBCO11} data in multilayered Bi-based cuprates\cite{NMRBi11,NMRBi12} upto doping $\sim$8-12\%, Tl- and Hg-based cuprates\cite{NMRTlHg12} upto doping $\sim$10\%, and Yb-based cuprates\cite{NMRYBCO12,NeutronYBCO10,NeutronYBCO11} upto doping $\sim$8-10\%.
-Interestingly, the fully gapped state observed in these materials lies indeed within this doping range.
-Based on these data, we draw a generalized cuprate phase diagram as shown in Fig.~\ref{fig1}(a).
-The interplay between the two competing interactions generically yields a dynamically generated new SC order parameter with finite center-of-mass.
-Earlier calculations predicted that for the competition of AFM and $d$-wave SC, the third SC order parameter is a nodal $d$-wave SC if no magnetic field is applied,\cite{dSCtriplet,so5} or a time-reversal symmetry breaking $\pi$-triplet SC if a magnetic field is applied in the heavy-fermion systems\cite{cecoin5}.
-Here we find that constrained by the symmetry consideration of the $d$-wave SC pairing symmetry and a single valued AFM ordering vector ${\bf Q}=(\pi,\pi)$ in the cuprates, the third order parameter is an odd-parity superconductor which does not break time-reversal symmetry.
-Most interestingly, the dynamically generated triplet superconductivity is also nearest neighbor, as in the $d$-wave case, but it gives a fully gapped electronic structure which removes the nodes of the $d$-wave pairing.
-We develop a generic mean-field Hamiltonian based on the short range Coulomb repulsion and attractive potential to self-consistently evaluate all three coupled order parameters at a given doping.
+We use a mean-field Hamiltonian based on the short range Coulomb repulsion and attractive potential to self-consistently evaluate all three coupled order parameters at a given doping.
 For experimental verification of our theory, we compute the temperature dependence of the superfluid density (inversely proportional to the square of the magnetic penetration depth) in the uniform coexistence state of all three interactions.
-We show that the exponential temperature dependence of the superfluid density will be a definitive test of the triplet SC origin of the apparent `insulating' state in lightly doped cuprates.
+We show that the exponential temperature dependence of the superfluid density will be a definitive test of the SC origin of the fully gapped state in lightly doped cuprates.
 Furthermore, the amplitude modulation of the second SC gap can be directly visualized by scanning tunneling microscopy or spectroscopy (STM/STS).

+The rest of the paper is arranged as follows.
+In Sec.~II, we discuss the mean-field theory for the three competing orders and their symmetry properties.
+In Sec.~III, we present our results for the evolution of the fully gapped electronic structure in the PDW state and the superfluid density calculation to show the exponential behavior in the low-temperature region in this state.
+Finally, we conclude in Sec.~IV.
+Further details of the mean-field theory, derivation of self-consistent order parameters and the superfluid calculations are given in Appendix.